WHAT TO DO IN STOCKHOLM IN 3 DAYS

 Both times I visited Stockholm, I stayed in Uppslangantan.
 It is close to the main station, Cityterminalen, and Drottninggatan (Drottninggatan is the main shopping street).

-• The first time I visited Stockholm, I stayed at this lovely hostel.
+- The first time I visited Stockholm, I stayed at this lovely hostel.
 I am not a hostel fan, but I truly recommend this one.
-Admittedly, prices are higher than you might be used from hostels in other areas in the world – but in Stockholm, this is quite a good deal.
+Admittedly, prices are higher than you might be used from hostels in other areas of the world – but in Stockholm, this is quite a good deal.

 How to Get Around Stockholm